DorotaTrzpil/Portfolio/README.md

 ## About me:
 Ma name is Dorota Trzpil, and I am a software tester.

-For over 10 years, I have worked as a tutor in an orphanage, where I have honed my interpersonal skills, ability to work in a team, and patience.
+For over 10 years, I have worked as a tutor in an Care and Educational Institution, where I have honed my interpersonal skills, ability to work in a team, and patience.
 During this time, I have gained valuable experience in collaborating with challenging clients.

 I made a decision to switch my career path, and have since been steadily acquiring knowledge, skills, and experience in the field of software testing.
 My focus is on continual development and learning.
 Presently, I work as a manual tester at Utest and have actively contributed to over 70 projects while maintaining a high rating.
 Additionally, I participate in voluntary testing projects.